Acce5sDenied/MCBE_Parkour_wiki/README.md

 + shifting would only goes to 0.025 off edge.

 ## Numbers
-I did not look at the codes, I got these by testing.
+I did not look at the code, I got these by testing.
 #### Airborne
 + horizontal drag: 0.91
 + walk acceleration: 0.0196